-In December 2017, the Company entered into a consulting agreement with Aseem Z. Ansari, Ph.D., a co-founder, to provide consulting services and advise on certain research and development activities (the "Research Consulting Agreement").
-Pursuant to the Research Consulting Agreement, as amended, Dr. Ansari performed these services for a monthly fee of \$15,000.
-In November 2023, the Company further amended the Research Consulting Agreement to discontinue the monthly fee, effective October 1, 2023, and provide for an option grant to Dr. Ansari to purchase 100,000 shares of the Company's common stock.
-The option has a grant date fair value of \$1.72 per share and is being expensed to research and development over a four-year vesting period.
-The Company recorded approximately \$10,000 and \$21,000 in related stock-based compensation expense during the three and six months ended June 30, 2024, respectively.
+In December 2017, the Company entered into a consulting agreement with Aseem Z. Ansari, Ph.D.
+Dr. Asnsari, a co-founder. provides consulting services and oversees certain research and development activities (the "Research Consulting Agreement").
+Pursuant to the Research Consulting Agreement, as amended, Dr. Ansari performs these services for a monthly fee of \$15,000.